bcgrendel/Directory_Memorizer/README.md

 * Fuzzy (pip install fuzzy)

 For Windows:
-* Cmder [https://cmder.net/](https://cmder.net/) (this tool can probably be made to work with some other command shells)
+* Cmder [https://cmder.net/](https://cmder.net/) (Directory Memorizer can probably be made to work with some other command shells)

 ### Installation